 Long Term Care Insurance Companies' Cost of Waiting Tables Do Not Emphasize One Critical Point.
-Although the cost of waiting tables portray the price of policies and the cost of waiting, they do not emphasize the higher rates companies charge new applicants of the same age and health when they introduce new pricing.
-The Cost of Waiting 2011 table published at the end of 2011 indicates a 50-year-old would pay \$64,210 of cumulative premiums if paid to age 85.
-Less than 2.5 years later, the Cost of Waiting 2014 table indicates a 50-year-old would pay \$99,541 of cumulative premiums.
-That's a 55% increase or \$35,331 more premiums.
+Although the cost of waiting tables portray the price of policies and the cost of waiting, they do not emphasize the higher rates companies charge new applicants of the same age and health when they introduce new rates.
+The Cost of Waiting 2014 table indicates a 50-year-old would pay \$49,770 of cumulative premiums if paid to age 85.
+The Cost of Waiting 2018 table indicates a 50-year-old would pay \$105,329 of cumulative premiums.
+That's a 112% increase or \$55,559 more premiums.